State visit by Elizabeth II to the Republic of Ireland: Background

 Queen Elizabeth II's visit came one hundred years after the last visit by a British monarch, when her grandfather, King George V, visited Kingstown (now Dún Laoghaire), Dublin, Leopardstown, and Maynooth on 8–12 July 1911, as part of his accession tour.

 The visit drew comparisons to the visit of Prince Philip's uncle Lord Mountbatten in 1979, when he was killed by a Provisional IRA bombing.
 Sligo Mayor Matt Lyons said that the local tourist industry was still recovering from the bombing: "Mullaghmore attracted a lot of English people prior to Lord Mountbatten's murder.
 It took years and years for that to recover and it hasn't really recovered."

 The Queen's eldest son, Charles, Prince of Wales, attended a dinner at Dublin Castle with Taoiseach John Bruton in 1995.
-Anne, Princess Royal, and Prince Andrew, Duke of York, also visited the republic between 1995 and 2010.
+Anne, Princess Royal, and the then Prince Andrew, Duke of York, also visited the republic between 1995 and 2010.
 On 19 March 2004 Prince Charles made a private visit to Lismore Castle in County Waterford, for the 60th birthday of Lord Hartington.

 The Princess Royal has made several visits to the Republic of Ireland.
 On one visit on 17 February 2004, she met President Mary McAleese at Áras an Uachtaráin, then went to the Army Equitation School at McKee Barracks, and an award presentation at the Old Jameson Distillery in Smithfield, Dublin.

-On 22 September 2001, the Duke of York attended a ceremony at Kinsale in County Cork to celebrate the 400th anniversary of the Battle of Kinsale.
+On 22 September 2001, the Duke of York, as he then was, attended a ceremony at Kinsale in County Cork to celebrate the 400th anniversary of the Battle of Kinsale.
 On 5 February 2007, the Duke visited Dublin to promote trade links, meeting President Mary McAleese and Taoiseach Bertie Ahern.
 He met John Hurley, the Governor of the Central Bank of Ireland, visited wind farm company Airtricity, and attended a dinner hosted by David Reddaway, the British ambassador.

 In January 1996, just before one of his sister's visits, Prince Edward, Earl of Wessex, visited Dublin to present the Gaisce Gold Awards.
 On 27 August 1999, Prince Edward visited Dublin Castle with his wife Sophie, Countess of Wessex, for the world conference of the International Award Association, and met President McAleese.

 When the Queen met President Mary Robinson in 1993, this was the first meeting between an Irish head of state and a British sovereign.
 The Duke of Edinburgh visited Dublin on 10 November 1998, his first visit to the Republic of Ireland.
 He arrived by RAF helicopter at Áras an Uachtaráin, and launched the Millennium Gold Encounter for Ireland's Gaisce – The President's Award.
 Prince Philip also visited Dublin on 26 April 2006, again for the Gaisce Awards and met Bertie Ahern.